-- ⇒ The single 10 mL EDTA (lavender top) tube of whole blood will be collected at Baseline and will be used for the genome-wide association study across all New Enrolled and Follow-Up participants who didn't have a GWAS sample collected under ADNIGO. - → ApoE genotyping will only be done for the New Enrolled participants, using the same 10 mL whole blood sample.
+- The single 10 mL EDTA (lavender top) tube of whole blood will be used for the genomewide association study across all subjects. - ApoE genotyping will only be done for the newly enrolled EMCI subjects, using the same 10 mL whole blood sample.